microprediction/precise/docs/m6_success.md

 # Success in the M6 Financial Forecasting Contest

-So far as we know, there are three teams out of 199 who have publically declared that they are using the precise package for the [M6 Financial Forecasting Competition](https://m6competition.com/).
-Those
+So far as we know, there are two team out of 199 who have publically declared that they are using the precise package for the [M6 Financial Forecasting Competition](https://m6competition.com/).
-are:

 | Handle                                  | Team details                                                |
 |-----------------------------------------|-------------------------------------------------------------|